This is the first coaching meeting. The format is different.

 - Look at The Big Picture together.
 Read it slowly so people can have an idea of where they are in the disciple-making process.
 Ask two key questions;

 - Review.
 Ask the group, “What is your next step?”

-- Assist; Ask the group, “How can we help you get there?”
-Allow for each person in the group to answer.
+- Assist.
+Ask the group, “How can we help you get there?”
+These are the two questions in Coaching.
+Allow people to provide answers.
 Let the group help each other.
 Allow for cross-pollination.
 Be ready to reteach tools on the spot or before the next coaching meeting.
-The goal is the encouragementthat leads to disciple-making.
+The goal is the encouragement.
+This fuels disciple-making.

 - Pick a date one month out for the next coaching meeting.
 Do this at the end of each coaching meeting.
 Meet four more times after the next one.
-Schedule them one at a timein increasing intervals.
+Schedule them one at a time in increasing intervals.
 For instance; 6 weeks, 8 weeks, 10 weeks and 12 weeks.
-This way, you would meet for close to a year as a Tool Box team.
+This way, you would meet for close to a year as a team.

 - Don’t overlook Coaching meetings.
-They are the difference between someone just learning the tools and someone who becomes a life-long disciple-maker.
+They are the difference between someone being exposed to the tools and someone who becomes a life-long disciple-maker.
 Coaching is that important!